oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: The [Google GSoC FAQ](https://developers.google.com/open-source/gsoc/faq#can_someone_already_participating_in_open_source_be_a_gsoc_contributor) mentions that the program is only for new contributors.
 I have already contributed to Oppia and I have write access.
 Can I still participate?**

 A: The GSoC program is open to new and beginner contributors to open source and to students.
 Some of our contributors with write access are still beginner contributors, whereas some of our other contributors with write access will not qualify because they are experienced contributors.
 If you have only recently received write access, or have been contributing to Oppia for less than a year, you are probably still a beginner contributor.
-If the previous sentence does not apply to you, and you want to know which group you fall into, please contact **@srijanreddy98**, @U8NWXD or **@aasiffaizal** for a decision.
+If the previous sentence does not apply to you, and you want to know which group you fall into, please contact **@srijanreddy98**, **@U8NWXD** or **@aasiffaizal** for a decision.

+**Q: I'd love to contribute to open source, but I'm not sure I have enough time during the summer to do a GSoC project.
+Can I still help out?**

+A: Yes, GSoC might not be the best choice if you don't have enough time during the summer.
+However, you can start contributing to Oppia by following the instruction in the contributors' guide carefully ([Oppia Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), [Oppia Android](https://github.com/oppia/oppia-android/wiki/Contributing-to-Oppia-android)).

+**Q: Why doesn't Oppia provide difficulty levels for projects?**

+A: Difficulty can vary from person to person depending on the skills required which is why we list all the prerequisite skills of each project.

 ## Dates and Deadlines

 Noteworthy dates for 2023 ([Full Timeline](https://developers.google.com/open-source/gsoc/timeline)):